ndresx/react-countdown/CONTRIBUTING.md

 Thanks for your interest in contributing to this project!

-Pull requests are very welcome to either fix existing bugs or add new features.
+Pull requests are very welcome to either fix existing bugs, add new features, or improve the code in general.
 Before submitting a pull request, please consider filing an issue to discuss the change's details.

 ## Bug Reports

-1. Please [search for any similar issues](https://github.com/ndresx/react-countdown/issues?q=is%3Aissue) before as there is a chance that someone may have reported it already.
+1. Please [search for similar issues](https://github.com/ndresx/react-countdown/issues?q=is%3Aissue) before as there is a chance that someone might have reported it already.

 2. Provide a demo of the bug in isolation if possible (e.g., codesandbox.io); otherwise, try to be as detailed as possible in the description.

 ## Feature Requests

-Feature requests and new suggestions are also always welcome, but please take a moment to find out whether your idea fits within the scope of this project or not.
+Feature requests, improvements, and new suggestions are also always welcome, but please take a moment to find out whether your idea fits within the scope of this project or not.

 ## Pull Requests